 Shredded chicken is one of the most versatile foods to have on hand.
 It’s great as a grab-and-go protein option for putting together healthy meals on the fly, for packing lunch or a picnic, or for those emergencies when you’re just hungry and you need something tasty to chow down on stat.

-It’s an especially fantastic food to make batches of throughout the summer.
-It tastes good hot or cold, and it lends itself well to so many gorgeous, warm-weather dishes (which we’ll get into later – don’t worry!).
+It’s a fantastic food to make batches of throughout the summer.
+It tastes good hot or cold and lends itself well to so many gorgeous, warm-weather dishes (which we’ll get into later – don’t worry!).

 Unsurprisingly, the Instant Pot shredded chicken is super easy to make.
 We’ll cover the basic method for fail-proof, tender, juicy shredded chicken every single time.
 If you’re getting bored of having it plain and need a creative spark, or you’re brand new to pressure cooking and want the rundown on all things poultry, you’re in the right place!

-The method is quite intuitive if you’re accustomed to cooking meat with your electric pressure cooker.
 It’s a staple dish with big potential to land on the prep menu each week, as it’s diverse and saves so much time on cooking throughout the week.
 This guide ensures your method yields a bounty of juicy, moist chicken, too.
 If you’ve ever overcooked chicken, you know what can happen!
 The pressure cooker can be a delicate balance, but we’ve got the hard parts covered for you.

 - 4 lbs. /1.8kg of chicken breast – more or less if you like